-I want to get something down ‘on paper’ about social media and its positivity.
-Particularly for those living with their own or others mental health issues.
+I want to get something down ‘on paper’ about social media & mental illness, something positive.
+Particularly for those living with others mental health issues.

-My relationship with my mum hadn’t been an easy one since childhood and I dealt with this like many other teen in the 90’s; arguments, slamming doors, attempting to sneak usage of the one family phone to rant to my best mate, reams and reams of bad poetry in notebooks, playing music very loudly in my room on my cassette player, and, in my case living on the Yorkshire moors, storming outside down the track and soon regretting not having a coat.
+My relationship with my mum hadn’t been an easy one since childhood and I dealt with this like many other teens in the 90’s; slamming doors, attempting to sneak usage of the one family phone, reams and reams of bad poetry in notebooks, playing music very loudly in my room on my cassette player.
+And, in my case, living on the Yorkshire moors; storming outside, down the track, and soon regretting not having a coat.
+I also dealt with it through screaming rows, smoking and drinking from 12, using drugs, having inappropriate relationships, and lying all the time.
 This was all fine and dandy because it was my experience.
 I knew no different.

-When I was in my teens my mum began suffering with depression (or so it appeared.
-It wasn’t till later there was diagnosis and openness.
-See other possibilities for this!).
+My mum began suffered with depression (or so it appeared.
+It wasn’t till later there was a bipolar diagnosis and some openness).
 Her bouts of depression would take her to bed for weeks, have her cry a lot and generally diminish into herself (from someone who normally was hard to avoid, and believe me I would usually be trying).
 As a family I don’t recall us really talking about what was happening.
 My granny had had similar episodes in the previous years so my recollection is that I had a vague idea of this ‘depression’ thing but none of that came from fact, information, or from a responsible adult.
 I know I was often asked by family members to take care of mum and I felt innately duty bound to look out for my brothers.
 I certainly wasn’t offered any kind of support and it didn’t occur to me that I should be.